B2Kcod/Financial-Agentic-RAG-with-Langchain-Streamlit-Docker-and-Yahoo-Finance/readme.md

 GPU (NVIDIA with Cuda Toolkit version 12.8)

-docker-compose -f docker-compose.yml up
+docker compose --profile gpu up -d

 CPU (Universal)

-docker-compose -f docker-compose-cpu.yml up
+docker compose --profile cpu up -d

 The first time you run the up command, the ollama service will automatically pull the qwen2.5:latest model, which will be persisted to the ollama_models volume for faster startups in the future.